MachineLearningBCAM/How-To/Manual-Gurobi/Gurobi.md

 # Use Gurobi Solver

-To start using Gurobi solver, we need to open `/cvx/gurobi/maci64/grbgetkey`
+To start using Gurobi solver, we need to open `/cvx/gurobi/maci64/grbgetkey`.
+We will get the following message:

+    Enter the Key Code for the license you are activating (format is xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx):

+Just paste the number of the licence.
 (under development)